-Condition 2 in (a) above is met and the dwelling passed to you as beneficiary or trustee on or before 20 August 1996.
-For this to apply, the deceased must have used the dwelling as their main residence from the date they acquired it until their death, and they must not have used it to produce income.
+condition 2 in (a) above is met and the dwelling passed to you as beneficiary or trustee on or before 20 August 1996.
+For this to apply, the deceased must have used the dwelling as their main residence from the date they acquired it until their death, and they must not have used it to produce income or one of the conditions in (a) above is met and the dwelling passed to you as beneficiary or trustee after 20 August 1996, and just before the date the deceased died, it was their main residence and was not being used to produce income.